-You can set up network in two ways.
+You can set up a network in two ways.
 Find more information about the configuration here.

 |19.
 At this step, you can configure backups.|

-Mark 'Backups Routing' checkbox if you want to replace the oldest backup with the newest one when backups file limit is reached.
+Mark the 'Backups Routing' checkbox if you want to replace the oldest backup with the newest one when the backups file limit is reached.

 |20.
 Mark security group from 'Use Security Groups'. |

 If you wish to use SSH keys, leave 'Inject SSH Key' marked (virtualization must support 'Inject File' feature).